anchore/k8s-inventory/README.md

 #### Static account routing config

-Set a list of accounts and what namespaces inventory should be sent to that account.
+Set a list of accounts and which namespaces inventory should be sent to that account.
 You can override the default credentials on a per account basis, if not set then the global credentials set in the `anchore` section will be used.